Flódni: History

-Though associated with Hungary, it originated in Ashkenaz (western Germany and northern France) before Ashkenazi Jews migrated eastward.
-After the Holocaust, it has become harder to find in Hungary, but Hungarian Jewish chef Rachel Raj has brought it back into the public consciousness.
+Though associated with Hungary, it originated in Ashkenaz territories (western Germany and northern France) before Ashkenazi Jews migrated eastward.
+After the Holocaust, it has become harder to find in Hungary, but Hungarian Jewish confectioner Ráchel Raj has brought it back into the public consciousness.
 In 2012, Raj made 1600 pieces of flódni, which, if stacked, would reach 96 meters tall, the height of the Hungarian parliament building.